xiongquan1230/IETF120-Sidemeeting-HP-WAN/Agenda.md

 # High-performance WAN

 With the rapid development of big data and intelligent computing, there are many applications requiring data transmission through long-distance connection, such as cloud storage and backup of industrial internet data, digital twin modeling, Artificial Intelligence Generated Content (AIGC), multimedia content production, distributed training, High Performance Computing (HPC) for scientific research and so on.
+Traditional approaches to deliver high volume data between distant sites require manual handling by carrying hard disks, which not only incurs more labor cost, but also lacks safety.
 The long-distance connection and massive data transmission between intelligent computing centers have become a key factor affecting the performance.
 It must ensure data integrity and provide stable and efficient transmission services in Wide Area Networks (WAN) and Metropolitan Area Networks (MAN).
 High-performance Wide Area Network (HP-WAN) puts forward higher performance requirements such as ultra-high bandwidth utilization, and ultra-low packet loss ratio ensuring effective high-throughput transmission.
-This sidemeeting aims at starting the discussion about the usecases, problems, gap analysis, and requirements of High-Performance Wide Area Network.
+This sidemeeting aims at starting the discussion about the use cases, problems, gap analysis, and requirements of High-Performance Wide Area Network.

 The primary agenda is shown as below.

 15:30-15:35 Note well, welcome statements, introduction and agenda bash.
-Peng Liu.
 5mins

-15:35-15:45 The Impact of SLA Performance Indicaters on High-throughput Transimiision in WAN, Junfeng Zhao (CAICT), 10min
+15:35-15:45 Use cases, Requirements and Gap Analysis of Online Data Express Service(ODES), 10min

-15:45-15:55 Use cases, Requirements and Gap Analysis of Online Data Express Service(ODES), Kehan Yao (China Mobile), 10min
+15:45-15:55 The Impact of SLA Performance Indicaters on High-throughput Transimiision in WAN, 10min

-16:05-16:15 Super Computing Express Services in High-performance WAN, Huiyue Zhang (China Telecom), 10min
+16:05-16:15 Super Computing Express Services in High-performance WAN, 10min

-16:15-16:25 Use Cases and Requirements for Packet Loss Rate Guarantee in WAN, Ying Liu (China Unicom), 10min
+16:15-16:25 Use Cases and Requirements for Packet Loss Rate Guarantee in WAN, 10min

-16:25-16:35 Consideration about the High-performance WAN, Quan Xiong (ZTE), 10min
+16:25-16:35 Consideration about the High-performance WAN, 10min

-16:35-17:00 Open Issues Discussion, Zheng Zhang (ZTE), 25min
+16:35-17:00 Open Issues Discussion, 25min

 ##